 What sparked your interest in design?

-Initially, I worked in London for a few years working on architecture design projects.
-After having children, we decided to move to France, to the mountains of Grenoble in the French Alps (one of my passions has been skiing and hiking in the mountains.)
-I worked at an architectural firm that specialized in healthcare design.
-That’s where I first learned about healthcare design.
+After training, I worked in London for a few years before relocating to France, to the mountains of Grenoble in the French Alps (one of my passions has been skiing and hiking in the mountains).
+I worked at a leading European firm that specialized in healthcare design, and my introduction to the domain of healthcare.

 The opportunity to work with Jacobs arose when I supported a consortium project in Australia.
-I accepted a position at Jacobs because culturally it felt like the right fit, with a lot of growth potential.
-Initially, most of the work was in Australia and New Zealand but it is now around the world.
+I accepted a position at Jacobs because culturally it felt like the right fit, with a lot of potential.
+Initially, most of the work was across Australia and New Zealand but now supporting projects and teams around the world.

 What projects did you work on in the beginning for Jacobs?